-The goal is to identify what's causing symptoms that in turn effect food choices
+The goal is to identify what’s causing symptoms that in turn affect food choices.

 The real goal is to identify the specific problems that are causing these symptoms and address them strategically so you don’t have to exclude or avoid all the things that may or may not be making you feel worse.
 Of course, the other primary goal is to make sure you are meeting your essential nutrient needs through as varied a diet as possible, so your body has what it needs to function properly.
 Because what’s worse than adding iron deficiency anemia, protein deficiency, and B12 deficiency on top of everything else that’s going on?

 Working with a dietitian who is knowledgeable about Ehlers-Danlos Syndrome can help you address your gastrointestinal symptoms and provide expert suggestions on how to get what you need while keeping your symptoms at bay.

 Here is a list of 10 signs that someone with Ehlers-Danlos syndrome would benefit from working with a dietitian:

 - You experience acid reflux after meals and can’t figure out what makes it better or worse

 - Stomachaches keep you from going to school or work

 - After meals you find yourself looking like you swallowed a balloon (with excess gas confirming this!)

 - You struggle with going to the bathroom every other day, let alone every day